 - Pumps out inflammation

-- Releases more healing synovial fluid into the joint
+- Releases healing synovial fluid into your joint

-- Losing weight.
-For every 1 lb of weight lost, there is a 4 lb reduction in pressure on the knee joint.
-Physiotherapists can prescribe a safe and effective exercise program to promote weight loss.
-Please note that even without losing weight, the above treatments can help provide knee pain relief
+- Weight loss.
+For every 1lb lost, there is a 4lb reduction in pressure on the knee.
+A physiotherapist can prescribe a safe, effective exercise program to promote weight loss.
+Even without losing weight, the above treatments can help provide knee pain relief

 Types of arthritis.
-For those of us with a type of arthritis called osteoarthritis, the process of rebuilding and adapting to exercise also happens, but it takes a bit longer.
-This does not mean that we should stop exercising, it just means we need a little more guidance.
+For those with osteoarthritis, rebuilding and adapting to exercise can take longer.
+This does not mean that you should stop exercising, just that you may need more guidance.

 Exercise.
-When we exercise, these processes must happen more quickly in order for our body to adapt to the increased load.
-The body must lay down more bone and muscle in the body parts that we are working out.
+When you exercise, these processes happen much faster as your body adapts to the increased load.
+Your body must lay down bone and muscle in the body parts you are exercising.

 Get Back On Your Feet